ory/docs/docs/oauth2-oidc/index.md

 Ory OAuth2 & OpenID Connect, built on top of the widely deployed open-source [Ory Hydra Federation Server](https://github.com/ory/hydra) is available out of the box in the Ory Network and is the perfect solution for securely connecting users, applications, and services.
-Whether you need single sign-on (SSO), mobile and third-party application authorization, API access management, server-to-server communication, or federated identity, Ory OAuth2 & OpenID Connect has got you covered.
+Whether you need single sign-on (SSO), mobile and third-party application authorization, API access management, server-to-server communication, or federated identity, you can find a solution based on Ory OAuth2 & OpenID Connect.

 ## Features

-Ory OAuth2 & OpenID Connect comes packed with a wide range of features that make it the ideal solution for securely connecting users, applications, and services.
+Ory OAuth2 & OpenID Connect comes with a range of features that make it the ideal solution for securely connecting users, applications, and services.

 ### Certified OpenID Connect implementation